stefaneichert/thanados/install.md

 # Installation Notes

-This software was developed and tested on Linux/Debian 11 (codename "buster") and the easiest way to install would be on Debian 11 system following these instructions.
+This software was developed and tested on Linux/Debian 11 (codename "bullseye") and the easiest way to install would be on Debian 11 system following these instructions.